edphelps/TRU/readme.md

 # Data

-Data is accessed via a Google Apps Script Restful API that maintains a spreadsheet of assignments (open and assigned) and another spreadsheet with the 'docs' submitted by volunteers.
+Data is accessed via a Google Apps Script Restful API that maintains a table of assignments (open and assigned) and another table with the 'docs' submitted by volunteers.

 The code for this is in server.js and runs as a Google Apps Scripts project on Google's servers.

 The data is maintained, and server.js is executed, in the context of the edphelps@trucare.org Google account.